 - In the business of building and construction, we can all think of a famous architect or two, but how many expert and recognised builders are etched in our collective memory?

 - Behavioural change champions.
-All aspects of implementation have a change element to them..whether it’s in the management team, in specific functional areas, or across a broad population…and anyone brave enough to tackle this thankless task is absolutely critical to this new discipline.
+All aspects of implementation have a change element to them..whether it’s in the management team, in specific functional areas, or across a broad population…and anyone brave enough to tackle this thankless task is absolutely critical to this discipline.

 - Communicators of all shape and size.
 If the planners create the skeleton of the new business, the communicators are responsible for the blood circulation.
 Without your intervention, we are left with a lifeless corpse of transformation.
 You understand in the deepest recesses of your souls that everyone is a stakeholder in the process of change and that through creative use of channels, messages and feedback loops, you have a responsibility to bring as many with you as possible.